Top tips for year-end tax planning

 Defined benefit or final salary pensions are included as part of this calculation, as well as any pensions in payment.
 We would recommend you seek independent financial advice in this respect.

-It is important to speak with a financial advisor before any pension planning is undertaken.
+It is important to speak with a Financial Adviser before any pension planning is undertaken.

 As a final point, you may wish to consider tax efficient investments.
 Here are a few tax reducing investments that you could make: